GannettDigital/localiq_joomla_extension/README.md

-# ReachEdge Joomla 3.0 Extension
+# LOCALiQ Joomla 3.0 Extension

-A Joomla Extension to add ReachEdge Tracking.
+A Joomla Extension to add LOCALiQ Tracking.

 Tested up to: 3.8.13
 Stable tag: 1.1.1.0